Trump Tweets That He Fired Flynn Because He Lied To Pence And The FBI

 Donald Trump remained uncharacteristically quiet on Friday following the news that Michael Flynn had pleaded guilty to lying to the FBI about his communications with Russia, and was expected to cooperate fully.
 Initial reports by ABC News stated that Flynn had been encouraged to reach out to then-Russian ambassador Sergey Kislyak by Trump as a presidential candidate, but was later corrected to clarify that it was when he was a president-elect and to repair the U.S. relationship with Russia, among other things.

 What this means for the overall scope of Mueller’s investigation remains uncertain, however in the meantime, Trump finally sounded off on Twitter, and it doesn’t seem as if he’s helping his case.
 “I had to fire General Flynn because he lied to the Vice President and the FBI,” the president tweeted late Saturday morning.
-“He has pled guilty to those lies.
+“He has pled [sic] guilty to those lies.
 It is a shame because his actions during the transition were lawful.
 There was nothing to hide!”

 So … Is Trump actually admitting knowledge that his former National Security Advisor lied to the FBI?
 In any capacity, that does not sound good.
-Previously, he called the investigation into Flynn a “witch hint.”
-On Saturday morning, Trump told reporters that there was “no collusion” as he departed the White House.
+Previously, he called the investigation into Flynn a “witch hunt,” and on Saturday morning, Trump told reporters that there was “no collusion” as he departed the White House.

 Join The Discussion: Log In With